kampro/kampro.github.io/_drafts/rxswift.md

 func do(onNext: ((T) throws -> Void)?, onError: ((Error) throws -> Void)?, onCompleted: (() throws -> Void)?, onSubscribe: (() -> Void)?, onSubscribed: (() -> Void)?, onDispose: (() -> Void)?) -> Observable<T>
 {% endhighlight %}

-It is quite similar to the subscription but it do not register an observer, it means, that a cold `Observable` will not emit any events when you use the method until you register an observer.
+It is quite similar to the subscription but it does not register an observer, it means, that a cold `Observable` will not emit any events when you use the method until you register an observer.

 ## Subjects

-While an `Observable` has an output only (it can only emit values), an subject is an `Observable` that can add new values to the squence dynamically.
-RxSwift has four kinds of subjects
+While an `Observable` has an output only (it can only emit values), an subject is an `Observable` that can add new values to the squence dynamically. *RxSwift* has four kinds of subjects

 * `BehaviourSubject` - the subject will emit to the observers the most recent element (or an error if it is the last state of the subject) and any other elements emitted later on
 * `PublishSubject` - the subject will emit to the observers every element emitted after the observer subscribed